Célimène Gaudieux: Early life and family

 Célimène Gaudieux was born a slave on 20 April 1807 in Saint-Paul, Réunion to freeman Louis-Edmond Jeance or Jans and slave Marie-Candide.
-Her parent's relationship was illegal according to the rules of Code Jaune by Jean-Baptiste Colbert.
+Her parents' relationship was illegal according to the rules of Code Jaune by Jean-Baptiste Colbert.
 She had a younger sister name Marie-Céline.
 As a slave, she did not attend school.
 Shortly after the arrival of the English on the island in 1810, she, her mother and sister were freed by Louis Edmond Jeance and Gaudieux was then registered in the civil registry as Marie-Monique Jans.
 Her parents married twenty years after their emancipation.

 She liked to boast that she was the granddaughter of Évariste de Parny, a Reunionese poet who is said to have had an affair with her maternal grandmother, a Malagasy slave name Léda from whom a daughter Valère was born, who later married one of de Parny's slaves and gave birth to three daughter, one of whom was Gaudieux's mother.